 Save game and walk to the West side of the room.
 Walk carefully through the doorway, inching forward as much as you can.
 The Eye is hovering above the Hammer Altar.
 I have seen people jumping to the Hammer Altar (which is not a bad idea, see alternatives below), and people climbing Rope Arrows there.
 Yet you only need to lean forward to grab the Eye.

 Once you get the Eye, all the AIs are alarmed.
 Retreat quietly before they can see you.
 They will make a lot of noises down there.

 Instead of being glad that you rescued him, the Eye seems to be giving you a new challenge.
 Now you have two alternatives.

 Foyer?
 An Excursion?
 Think I am kidding?
 Anyway, make sure you have a saved game and leave via the door to the East Ledge.
 Continue South and drop down to 1/F. Go to the Foyer.
 Open the double doors on your left to leave the Cathedral.

 Except that you usually can’t.
 The doors are locked as soon as you get the Eye.
 And when you attempt to open the front door, the Eye teases you again and challenge you to take another way to leave.
-Unless you tried the trick I mentioned when you enter the Cathedral.
+Unless you tried the trick I mentioned in the Mission Summary

-In Original Thief, there is a quick way to complete this mission.
+In Thief Dark Project, there is a quick way to complete this mission.
 If you used a skull as a door stopper before you get the Eye, then you can leave now.
-And you will finish with very little treasure.
-It is possible to complete the mission this way in under two minutes (go directly to the Eye and rush away).
+Except that you would finish with very little treasure.
+It would be possible to complete the mission this way in under two minutes (dash directly to the Eye and rush away).

-In Thief Gold, the loophole has been fixed.
-No matter what you use as door stopper, the front doors will shut close forcefully.
-Therefore when you have the Eye, the doors are always locked.
+In Thief Gold, the loophole has been closed.
+No matter what you use as door stopper, the front doors will close forcefully.
+Therefore when you have got the Eye, the doors are always locked.